snippy4/snippy4/README.md

 ## ⚡ Hobbies

-My biggest hobby is playing trading card games, most notably yu-gi-oh but I also play magic the gathering here and there.
+My biggest hobby outside of computer science is playing trading card games, most notably yu-gi-oh but I also play magic the gathering here and there.

 ---